A valid passport is required to enter Brazil.

 SPINNING OR BAITCASTING TACKLE

-Take medium-heavy to heavy largemouth bass tackle with long-handled 6- to 7-foot rods and good-quality reels of at least 100 yards capacity with high-speed retrieve ratios.
+If you bring your own gear, take medium-heavy to heavy largemouth bass tackle, with long-handled 6- to 7-foot rods and good-quality reels of at least 100 yards capacity with high-speed retrieve ratios.
 Use rods with a firm-action tip to allow for accurate casting of heavy lures.
-Bring at least two rods and two reels in case of breakage.
+Bring at least two rods and two reels.
 For lines, we suggest “T &C Tufline” or “Power Pro” in 65 pound test or other brands of similar braided line.
 Steel leaders are not required while fishing for peacocks.
-Backup tackle is available at no cost to anglers, except in the case that you break the rod—then you will be charged $100 for a replacement—that fee is paid directly to the camp host.
+Again, backup tackle is available at no cost to anglers, except in the case that you break the rod—then you will be charged $100 for a replacement—that fee is paid directly to the camp host.

 SPINNING OR BAITCASTING LURES

-- Barboleta Woodstock – 5” – All colors
+- Borboleta Woodstock 16 (Double Propeller) – 6” – All colors

 - Borboleta Perversa – 4” – 3/4 oz. – All colors